Storyboard

 Storyboarding is particularly valuable at certain points in the design process:

-• Early Ideation: Exploring concepts before significant investment
+Early ideation when exploring concepts before significant investment.

-• Stakeholder Communication: Explaining concepts to non-technical audiences
+Stakeholder communication when explaining concepts to non-technical audiences.

-• Marketing and Promotion: Communicating value propositions to potential users
+Marketing and promotion when communicating value propositions to potential users.

-Through visual storytelling, storyboards bridge the gap between abstract concepts and concrete user experiences, helping teams design products and services that truly meet user needs within their actual contexts of use.
+Remember that storyboards are about visual storytelling - they bridge the gap between abstract concepts and concrete user experiences.
+The key is to focus on the narrative and context rather than getting lost in details.
+When created thoughtfully, storyboards become a powerful tool for helping teams design products and services that truly meet user needs within their actual contexts of use.